-Between November and April each year, CoFiA provides a hot lunch on Tuesdays at First Presbyterian Church, 50 W. Palisades Ave., Palisades Park, under the sponsorship of the NJ World Mission Church.
+Between November and April each year, CoFiA assists with a hot lunch on Tuesdays at First Presbyterian Church, 50 W. Palisades Ave., Palisades Park, under the sponsorship of the NJ World Mission Church.
 The program allows day workers who have not been selected for work that day to come in out of the cold, have a simple meal, use the bathrooms, sit down for awhile, and have informal conversations with each other and the volunteers.
-Educational programs are arranged by our staff person, Sayda Tuanama, with guest
+Educational programs are arranged by our staff person, Angelica Martinez.

-Angelica Martinez, our Social Services coordinator, is available to discuss personal needs with the workers.
+Angelica is also available to discuss personal needs with the workers.
 Many of the guests at luncheon are young men, far from home, homesick, sometimes homeless, and sad.
 A friendly place to gather with other people and a warm hug can make a lot of difference.
-Angelica and some of our volunteers are also able to point the workers to community resources that area available to them.
+Angelica and some of our volunteers are also able to point the workers to community resources that are available to them.

 One of the most active committees of CoFiA works on issues of wage theft resolution.
 Unfortunately, nearly all day workers report having been cheated of payment for work they have performed.
 There are no simple strategies for recovering these stolen wages.
 The committee uses creative tactics including direct approaches by phone or in person to the employer, letters from our volunteer lawyer indicating that legal action will be taken if payments are not made, or filing cases with the New Jersey Department of Labor.
 In many cases an employer who is dragging his or her feet agrees to a settlement when it is clear that legal action is imminent.
 In recent years the committee was involved in more than a dozen cases, with upwards of $30,000-$40,000 at stake.
 Anyone who wishes to learn more about this issue is invited to contact us at email@example.com, and we will put you in touch with a committee member.